Configuration

 map.removeMarkers([1, 3])

-// As of v1.3.2 if you didn't pass the indexs, all markers will be removed
+// As of v1.3.2, if no indexes are passed, all markers will be removed

 map.removeMarkers()